 If you have any questions about your eligibility for OHIP coverage please contact INFO line at 1-866-532-3161 or visit your local Service Ontario, external link Office.
 The nearest Service Ontario office to campus is located at College Park, Lower level, 777 Bay Street.

 Health and Dental

-The Ryerson Students Union (RSU) Members' Health and Dental Plan provides alternate health coverage for some services not covered by the University Health Insurance Plan (UHIP), to all full-time students (Canadian and international) at Toronto Metropolitan University.
+The Toronto Metropolitan Students Union (TMSU) Members' Health and Dental Plan provides alternate health coverage for some services not covered by the University Health Insurance Plan (UHIP), to all full-time undergraduate students (Canadian and international) at Toronto Metropolitan University.
+Full-time graduate students also have a similar plan called the TMGSU Health and Dental Plan.
 These health services include prescription medications, chiropractors, dental services and massage therapy.

-For more information on the Members' Health and Dental Plan contact the RSU Health Administrator at 416-979-5255 ext.
-2311, email email@example.com or visit the Member Service Office in SCC.
-You may also visit the RSU website, external link.
+For more information on the Members' Health and Dental Plan contact the TMSU Health Administrator at 416-979-5255 ext.
+2311, email email@example.com (undergraduates) or firstname.lastname@example.org (graduates).
+Members can also visit the Member Service Office in SCC or visit the TMSU website / TMGSU website.

 Alternative Health Information

 International Student Support (ISS) administers the University Health Insurance Plan (UHIP) to all full-time undergraduate, graduate and exchange students as well as their dependents.